AI Email Drafts: Best Practices & Tips

 - Tool access: Search, Maps, Knowledge

-Same quality, 90% less setup time.
+Same quality, fraction of the setup time.

-Mistakes to Avoid
+Mistakes to avoid

 AI can hallucinate facts or get tone wrong.
 Always read before sending.